Vladimír Hrivnák

 Vladimír Hrivnák (23 April 1945 – 17 October 2014) was a Slovak football player and later a football manager.
 He played for Czechoslovakia, for which he played 13 matches.
-He helped Slovan Bratislava to the 1969 European Cup Winners' Cup Final where he scored one of their goals as they beat Barcelona 3-2.
+He helped Slovan Bratislava to the 1969 European Cup Winners' Cup Final where he scored one of their goals as they beat Barcelona 3–2.

 He was a participant at the 1970 FIFA World Cup.
 He played mostly for Slovan Bratislava.

-He coached DAC Dunajská Streda, ZŤS Košice, Inter Bratislava, DAC Dunajská Streda, Matador Púchov, ŠKP Bratislava.
+Hrivnák coached DAC Dunajská Streda, ZŤS Košice, Inter Bratislava, DAC Dunajská Streda, Matador Púchov, ŠKP Bratislava.